john-w-phillips/concordance/README.md

 very {1:1}
 ```

+See the file `example-special-words.txt` for more information about
+the file format, it details how to deal with prefix special words and
+ones that can end sentences.

 ## Building and running `concordance`

 This repo follows a fairly typical `cmake` layout.
 To build, you can do: